 11. Invisible furniture?
 Why not!

 Some manufacturers utilize acrylic or fiberglass materials for furniture such as a coffee table.
-The transparent color gives the impression of unoccupied space.
+The transparent color gives the impression of an unoccupied space.
 It is a great way to make the room feels more spacious.

 Those are several ideas to decorate a small living room for a tiny house.
 Small space is a challenge, but don’t be discouraged, let the creativity in you shines out!